Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 When Does Change in Bowel Habits Need a Diagnosis?

-Abdominal pain is more likely to need a diagnosis if it keeps coming back, changes over time, occurs after eating, or is associated with bowel changes, fever, bleeding, weight loss, vomiting, or loss of appetite.
+A change in bowel habits is more likely to need a diagnosis if it keeps coming back, changes over time, appears after eating, or is associated with abdominal pain, fever, bleeding, weight loss, vomiting, anemia, or loss of appetite.

 How a Specialist Diagnoses Change in Bowel Habits